 Can I have guns in my home if I’m on probation in Colorado?

-Defendants on probation for class 2 or 3 misdemeanors or petty offenses might be able to keep a gun in their home depending on the specifics of their case.
+Defendants on probation for misdemeanors or petty offenses might be able to keep a gun in their home depending on the specifics of their case.
 The judge should specify whether the defendant is ordered to give up their weapons.
 For instance, defendants on probation for a domestic violence-related offense are not allowed to possess guns and probably would not be allowed to live somewhere with guns.

 When a gun owner is charged with a crime in Nevada, the gun owner is advised to retain an attorney to try to get the charges dismissed or reduced to a misdemeanor that does not jeopardize his/her rights to possess a gun.
 Otherwise, the gun owner will probably be forced to surrender all his/her firearms and avoid possessing firearms for the rest of his/her life.
 And as discussed below, even momentarily possessing a gun while being a convicted felon is another felony crime that potentially carries several years in prison.

 The following people are legally prohibited from possessing guns in Colorado:

 People who are subject to a protective order that forbids firearm possession;